hunterdyar/IMM103-site/content/assignments/game-design-analysis.md

 assignment, but one may be asked to revise incomplete submissions or re-do the assignment on a new game.

+### Purpose
+- Engage in college-level writing
+- Gain practice critically analyzing published experiences and attempting to form opinions on them
+- Reinforce game design concepts
+- Analyze an application of the game design concepts covered during the lecture

+### Prompts

 You must either choose a game from the provided list, or get approval on the game you choose from the instructor.

 1. In a few sentences, describe the game and your experience, feelings,